SimonOuellette35/OODGenARC-AGI/README.md

    b) had to install: pip install vllm

    c) when running inference.py I had a weird exception that I resolved by doing: pip install --upgrade vllm

+   d) fine-tuning.py: had to remove the dispatch_batches argument at line 738

-7. Copy the modified scripts from this repo's ttft/ folder to the arc24/scripts folder above.
+8. Copy the modified scripts from this repo's ttft/ folder to the arc24/scripts folder above.

 ### LLM+TTFT results
 1. in fine-tuning.py set the following parameter values: